Ulcerative Colitis Diet: Advice from a Dietitian

 - High Fibre Foods, as tolerated

 Fibre is critical for improving the gut microbiota (gut bacteria) and is a key factor in lowering chronic inflammation.
 Higher fibre diets are also associated with lower risk of inflammatory bowel disease.
-However, foods like beans, intact whole grains, nuts and seeds are not always tolerated by an inflamed and irritated gut.
+However, high fiber foods like beans, intact whole grains, nuts and seeds are not always tolerated by an inflamed and irritated gut.

 Soluble fibre, which is gel-forming in the gut – such as oranges, oats, barley and psyllium – tends to be better tolerated than insoluble fibre from grains and fibrous vegetables.
 In practice, I will often build fibre intake very slowly, starting with soluble fibres and then cooked and blended sources of insoluble fibres.